Merkoba/Effer/README.md

 This is not to be taken as a real security tool.
 The encryption is relatively weak.
 Somebody that knows what they're doing might be able to decrypt it without much trouble.
 But still it's an upgrade from saving notes in plain text.
 No other files are created for decryption.
-This means the notes file is portable and should be able to be opened with the same program on another machine using the same password.
+This means the note files are portable and should be able to be opened with the same program on another machine using the same password.

-Contributions are welcome.

 # Installation